WouterKoksNL/pypsa-fbmc/README.md

 Package included in dependencies; Instructions for licence and further installation can be found here: https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer.

-It is also possible to choose another optimiser, but you will have to update the `solver =`to other options within the code.
+It is also possible to choose another optimiser, but you will have to update the `solver =`to other options in the config.

 6. **Run the code:**